Bystrytsia (Dniester)

 The Bystrytsia (Бистриця; Bystrzyca) is a river, a right tributary of the Dniester which flows through Ivano-Frankivsk Raion, Ivano-Frankivsk Oblast.

-Bystrytsia river is formed by confluence of Bystrytsia of Solotvyn and Bystrytsia of Nadvirna.
+Bystrytsia river is formed by confluence of Bystrytsia Solotvynska and Bystrytsia Nadvirnianska.

 Formation and course

 The Bystrytsia-Nadvirnyanska, a typical mountain river; in its lower course (Subcarpathia), a river of the plains, has a length of 94 km and a drainage basin of 1580 km², and the Bystrytsia-Solotvynska half has a length of 82 km and a drainage basin of 795 km².

-Both of the branches, typical mountain rivers, of the Bystrytsia river take their sourch in the Gorgany Mountains of the Carpathian mountain range in the Ukrainian province of Ivano-Frankivsk.
+Both of the branches, typical mountain rivers, of the Bystrytsia river take their source in the Gorgany Mountains of the Carpathian mountain range in the Ukrainian Oblast of Ivano-Frankivsk.
 With the city of Ivano-Frankivsk, the administrative center of the Ivano-Frankivsk Oblast, the two branches merge, and then flow 17 km south of Halych near the town of Yezupil, where the river finally flows into the Dniester.

 The name, Bystrytsia, comes from the Slavic word "бистрий" - bystry, which is translated as fast or fast moving.